 The University strives to make its facilities available to students, faculty, and staff so they may pursue their educational goals and missions.
 This availability requires a balance with security needs.
 The University makes building-specific decisions as to when accessibility is available.
 For this reason, many of our academic and administrative buildings are accessible during all hours with appropriate clearance.
+Starting in the summer of 2024, WVU contractors are installing new automated exterior locks at thirteen (13) academic buildings in the downtown area of the Morgantown Campus to automate operations and improve security.

 UPD proactively patrols the campuses in Morgantown.
 Though rarely needed, emergency phones are located throughout campus summon emergency help quickly.
-Throughout the past year, the University has been completing upgrades to the emergency phones that were previously inoperable due to outdated cellular service.
-The emergency phone maps provided in section VI(B) of this report show an up-to-date list of operational emergency phones.
-At the writing of this report, a small number of phones are still inoperable and direct students to call 911, as well as used the LiveSafe app.
+The emergency phone maps provided in section VI(B) of this report show the locations of each phone in the Downtown, Evansdale, and HSC areas of the Morgantown Campus.